deivid-rodriguez/pry-byebug/README.md

 To use, invoke pry normally.
 No need to start your script or app differently.
 Execution will stop in the first statement after your `binding.pry`.

+Please note, pry-byebug is incompatible with pry-nav.
+If you have both gems installed, you will experience exceptions when using _binding.pry_ in your code.

 ```ruby
 def some_method
   puts 'Hello World' # Run 'step' in the console to move here